How to Capitalize the Impact of Voice Search on Paid Search Ads Campaigns

 If you’re handling a legacy account, it makes sense to review existing negatives.
 Previously, long-tail keywords were associated with research-based queries and low-quality impressions, hence it was a common practice to block them.
 Continuing to block them in this age of voice search may not be a good idea.
 Consider removing them from negative keyword list after careful consideration of campaign objectives and audience targeting.

-The time to optimize AdWords PPC campaigns for voice search is now – consult Canada’s leading PPC services provider for professional assistance and high-quality results!
+The time to optimize Google Ads PPC campaigns for voice search is now – consult Canada’s leading PPC services provider for professional assistance and high-quality results!